nixn/pdns-etcd3/doc/ETCD-structure.md

 It is also *the* way to store multiple values for a resource record (multiple entries with equal domain and QTYPE, but different ids).

 * `<version>` is only relevant when upgrading the program which upgrades the data structure to a newer version.
-Normally one need not to give a version to any entry.
-After such an upgrade there should be no versioned entries any more.
+Normally one need not give a version to any entry.
+After such an upgrade there should be no versioned entries anymore.
 See below for details.

 Examples:
 * `com/example/www/A`